Welch girls case: 'Travesty of justice' inspires new bill that would toughen accessory to murder law

 Filed this week by Rep. Steve Bashore, R-Miami, House Bill 2946 is named Lauria and Ashley's Law in honor of 16-year-olds Lauria Bible and Ashley Freeman, who authorities say were kidnapped, tortured, raped and killed in 1999.

-The bill will be eligible for consideration during the Second Session of the 59th Legislature, which starts in February 2024.
+The bill will be eligible for consideration during the second session of the 59th Legislature, which starts in February.
 If enacted, it would go into effect Nov.
 1, 2024.

 The bill was filed in response to the release May 19 of Ronnie Dean Busick, 71.